BCGControlBar library provides a very simple and efficient way to use Scalable Vector Graphics (SVG) in toolbar/menu/ribbon and other controls.

 How to replace your existing BMP/PNG image lists with new SVG lists:

-if your application has one toolbar only, create toolbar.svg file and copy it to <My app>\Res folder.
+1. Prepare SVG image lists and save them in your project RES folder.
+For example, if your application has only one toolbar, create a toolbar.svg file and copy it to the <My app>\Res folder.

-- Import SVG file(s) to your resources: newly added files should be imported to "SVG" resource type.
+2. Import the SVG file(s) to your resources: newly added files should be imported to the "SVG" resource type.

-- Please verify that you've a call to AfxOleInit(); in your application's InitInstance: otherwise, the framework cannot load SVG images.
+4. Please verify that you've made a call to AfxOleInit(); in your application's InitInstance: otherwise, the framework cannot load SVG images.

 Back to the Developer Area